Bev Turner: Controversies

 In July 2023, a leading Jewish group criticised Turner for spreading a "dangerous conspiracy theory" after she tweeted that the COVID-19 virus appeared to have been bioengineered to be less dangerous to some Jewish people.

 In September 2023, when allegations about Russell Brand's abuse and sexual assault of women were made public by Channel 4's Dispatches programme, Turner defended Brand on Twitter and clashed with Andrew Pierce live on GB News.
 Turner responded to Pierce's branding of her dismissal of the alleged victims' testimonies as "shameful" by saying she had been in contact with several sources "close to Brand [and] close to The Times" which had led her to believe the allegations to be "flimsy."

+In November 2025, she interviewed Donald Trump, making statements such as, "I almost don't know what you're going to do in the next few years.
+You've done so much in such a short space of time." and "You've had a phenomenal success with solving conflicts" and "You're obviously a really good dad."
+The interview was later described as it "wasn’t journalism’s finest hour" by then-current OFCOM chairman Michael Grade.
+It is currently (as of May 2026) being investigated by OFCOM for breaching broadcasting rules.

+In June 2026, regarding the 2026 Northern Ireland riots, Bev Turner stated on GB News in a discussion with Matthew Stadlen, "There was no riot, there is not a house that has been burnt down".
+This comment contradicted her own reporter on the ground, Charlie Peters, who had described earlier in the program, “houses being evacuated after they had been set on fire” and “families putting all of their possessions into cars before rushing and driving off” – with Turner herself in the anchor chair receiving that report from Belfast.

 Other interests

 Turner's main charity interest is in sexual health and sexual politics, and she is a patron of the Family Planning Association (FPA).
 She is also an honorary associate of the National Secular Society.

 She has been a competitive swimmer, and appeared in FHMs "Sexiest Women" list at position 43 in 2001.
 Turner has also studied for a Diploma in Psychotherapy and Hypnotherapy.